open-austin/open-austin.github.io/support/index.md

 - Jam on a [civic hack project]({{site.basure}}/projects/).
 - Volunteer to speak at an event. <a href="mailto:info@open-austin.org">Email us!</a>
 - [Advocate]({{site.basure}}/advocacy/) for Open Gov at City Hall.
+- Host a hack night in your space (expect about 20-30 people with laptops)

 ## Donate to a specific event